Taking the SGR from Nairobi to Mombasa is the best way to travel between the city and the coast on a budget.

-A trip from most neighbourhoods in Nairobi costs between 700 – 1,000 KES ($7-10 USD).
+A trip from most neighbourhoods in Nairobi costs between 700 – 1,500 KES (6 – 15 USD).

-Your car or taxi will be checked (as similar to any hotel or mall).
+There is a lot of security when you arrive at the Nairobi Terminus.
+Give yourself at least 30 minutes to get through the security.
+Your car or taxi will be checked (similar to any hotel or mall).
 You’ll then line up at a large metallic shed and a sniffer dog will inspect your luggage.
-Your bags will also be placed in an x-ray machine and searched upon your arrival into the station.
+Your bags will also be placed in an x-ray machine and searched upon your arrival at the station.

 Inside Nairobi Terminus

-How to Print SGR Tickets
+How To Print Your SGR Tickets

 Both work well, but the ticket machines are faster.
 Have your ticket confirmation number and ID ready.
 This will be checked numerous times by various staff members.

 Boarding The Train

 About 30 minutes before departure, you’ll be invited to board the train.
-Your ticket will have a little barcode which is scanned through a machine or checked manually by a staff member.
+Your ticket will have a little barcode that is scanned through a machine or checked manually by a staff member.
 Keep your ID handy.